craftserverbot/craftserver.net/src/pages/policies/terms-of-service.md

 2. violates any law or regulation;
 3. violates the Discord Terms of Service;
 4. phishes for other's private information (e.g. passwords or login codes);
-5. provides you with unauthorized access to someone's computer system;
+5. provides you with unauthorized access to someone's computer system; or,
-6. negatively interferes with the experience of other users; or,
+6. negatively interferes with the experience of other users.
-7. copies, modifies, decompiles, reverse engineers, or otherwise attempts to obtain the source code or underlying ideas or information of the Services, any part of the Services, or our trademarks.

-You're not allowed to make derivative versions, such as a version in a different language.
+You're only allowed to make derivative versions of the Services, such as a version in a different language, if doing so complies with the relevant licenses of the original product.
 Any violation of the above is grounds for termination of your use of or access to the Services.
 The Services themselves, and all the trademarks, copyright, database rights, and other intellectual property rights related to them, still belong to us.

 ## Changes to the Services

-We are committed to ensuring that the Services are as useful and efficient as possible.
-For that reason, we reserve the right to, at any time and for any reason, make changes to the Services, charge for your access to them, discontinue any part of them, or impose limits on them.
-We will never charge you for the app or its services without making it very clear to you exactly what you’re paying for.
+We reserve the right to, at any time and for any reason, make changes to the Services, charge for your access to them, discontinue any part of them, or impose limits on them.
+We won't charge you for the app or its services without making it very clear to you exactly what you’re paying for.

-## On the subject of your security
+## Security and Personal Data

-We store and process personal data that you have provided to us (your "Data") to provide the Services.
+We store and process the personal data that you have provided to us (your "Data") to provide the Services.
 It’s your responsibility to keep your devices with access to the Services secure.
 If your Discord account is compromised, attackers may be able to access, view, and modify your Data.

 ## Changes to the Terms